Traumatic Brain Injury Lawyers in Austin

 Common TBI Claims

-Traumatic brain injuries are often caused by somebody else's negligence and can happen in all manner of accidents.
+Often caused by somebody else's negligence, these injuries can happen in all manner of accidents.
 Some of the most common claims resulting in TBI include:

 - Car accidents caused by a reckless or distracted driver